 Boarding our coach we drive east and stop to explore Verona, the city where tragic lovers, Romeo and Juliet, avowed a love that spanned the centuries.
 A local guide will bring to life this beautiful city, where these tragic lovers avowed a love that spanned the centuries.
 We have included a visit to the Roman Amphitheatre, Verona Arena.
 Built in the first half of the 1st century A.D and renowned as one of the largest amphitheatres in Italy.
 It is extraordinarily well-preserved and its elliptical shape produces perfect acoustics.
 In 1913 the staging of a performance of Giuseppe Verdi’s Aida gave it a new purpose as an opera theatre.
 With a seating area made up of 44 levels and a capacity of around 15,000 spectators, every summer, the Roman amphitheatre is transformed into the world's largest open-air opera house.

-Later we arrive at our charming Villa hotel near Vicenza, where we stay for three nights.
+Later we arrive at our charming Villa hotel in the rolling hills above Vicenza, where we stay for three nights.

-Our first stop is in beautiful Vicenza.
+Before returning to our Villa we will make an afternoon stop to explore beautiful Vicenza.
 Rich in history and culture, Vicenza was awarded UNESCO World heritage status principally due to the legacy left by the famous local architect Andrea Palladio.
 Considered one of the greatest architects of all time, you will find more than 16 of his palaces and villas scattered through the old town.
-In the glorious Piazza dei Signori, you will find the most beautiful of all the Basilica Palladiana.
+In the glorious Piazza dei Signori, you will find the most beautiful of all - the Basilica Palladiana.
+After free time to explore the superb Piazza and central Corso, we will return to our Villa.
+It’s time to relax before enjoying a grand evening celebrating the New Year in the Villa’s restaurant, 'Italian style'.
+Sit back and enjoy fine Italian dining, numerous courses with selected regional wines.
+A night to remember!

 A very leisurely start today before boarding our coach to drive south into Tuscany.
 We stay the next three nights in the typically ‘Tuscan’ town of Lucca – a medieval walled city, filled with palaces, churches and ancient houses.
+Our hotel is beautifully located right inside the old city walls.
 On arrival we will enjoy a guided walking tour of this beautiful city.
 This evening we have included dinner in a local restaurant.

 Today is dedicated to nearby ‘Firenze’ (Florence).
 We are joined by a local guide who will bring to life this truly beautiful city, which is otherwise known as the ‘Cradle of the Renaissance’.
 We see the Duomo and take in the magnificent statues in the Piazza della Signoria.
 At the conclusion of your walking tour, we have included a guided visit to the famous Accademia Gallery, home to Michelangelo’s ‘David’ and numerous other extraordinary Italian, Florentine and Renaissance works of art.
 Your afternoon is entirely free to enjoy Florence at your own pace.